vaulttec/grafana-provisioner/README.md

 - [Kubernetes core](https://docs.ansible.com/ansible/latest/collections/kubernetes/core) v2.4.0+
 - [Python client for Kubernetes](https://pypi.org/project/kubernetes/)
 - URL and admin userid/password for Grafana instance
-- `KUBECONFIG` referring to the corresponding Kubernetes cluster
+- `KUBECONFIG` referring to the corresponding Kubernetes where cluster Grafana is running

 ## Configuration
 - List of tenants with LDAP group mappings (group cn and org role) in `tenants.yml` (sym-linked to `ansible/vars/tenants.yml` to included in Ansible playbook and `helm/tenants.yml` to be imported in k8s ConfigMap)
-- Grafana URL and username / password as command-line parameters
+- Grafana URL and username / password (as command-line parameters or Helm values)
-- LDAP bind username / password as command-line parameters
+- LDAP bind username / password (as command-line parameters or Helm values)
 - Kubernetes cluster in `KUBECONFIG`

 ## Usage

+### Manual
+The folder `ansible/` holds an Ansible playbook which can be executed manually from a command-line:
 - Change directory
   ```
   cd ansible